History of Brook Lopez in Timeline

 In 2008, Brook Lopez was selected as the 10th overall pick in the NBA draft by the New Jersey Nets.

-In 2009, Brook Lopez was selected to compete in the NBA All-Star Weekend Rookie Challenge, and finished third in NBA Rookie of the Year voting.
-He also got selected as NBA Rookie of the Month twice, in January and February.
+In 2009, Brook Lopez was selected to compete in the NBA All-Star Weekend Rookie Challenge.
+He also finished third in Rookie of the Year voting and was named to the All-Rookie first team.

 2011: Foot Injury

-During the preseason of the lockout-shortened 2011-2012 campaign, Brook Lopez broke his right foot and missed the first 32 games of the regular season.
+In 2011, during the preseason of the lockout-shortened 2011-2012 campaign, Brook Lopez broke his right foot, causing him to miss the first 32 games of the regular season.

-On July 11, 2012, Brook Lopez re-signed with the Nets for a four-year, $61 million contract extension.
+On July 11, 2012, Brook Lopez re-signed with the Nets on a four-year, $61 million contract extension.

-On January 30, 2013, Brook Lopez was selected by NBA Commissioner David Stern to play in the 2013 NBA All-Star Game, replacing Rajon Rondo.
+On January 30, 2013, Brook Lopez was selected by NBA Commissioner David Stern to play in the 2013 NBA All-Star Game as a replacement for Rajon Rondo.

-On November 15, 2013, Brook Lopez logged 27 points and 7 rebounds in an overtime win over the Phoenix Suns.
+On November 15, 2013, Brook Lopez recorded 27 points and 7 rebounds in an overtime win against the Phoenix Suns.

 On December 7, 2013, Brook Lopez scored 32 points and grabbed 7 rebounds against the Milwaukee Bucks.

-On December 20, 2013, the Nets announced that Brook Lopez was out for the remainder of the season with a foot injury he had suffered the night before against the Philadelphia 76ers.
+On December 20, 2013, the Nets announced that Brook Lopez was out for the remainder of the season due to a foot injury.

-On June 26, 2015, Brook Lopez opted out of his contract with the Nets to become a free agent.
+On June 26, 2015, Brook Lopez opted out of his contract with the Nets, becoming a free agent.

-On July 9, 2015, Brook Lopez re-signed with the Nets to a three-year deal.
+On July 9, 2015, Brook Lopez re-signed with the Nets on a three-year deal.

-On November 2, 2016, Brook Lopez recorded 34 points and 11 rebounds in a 109–101 win over the Detroit Pistons.
-He hit four three-pointers during the game, matching his career total for three-pointers made.
+On November 2, 2016, Brook Lopez recorded 34 points and 11 rebounds in a 109–101 win over the Detroit Pistons, hitting four three-pointers, matching his career total for three-pointers made.

 On January 25, 2017, Brook Lopez had another 33-point effort while setting a career high with seven three-pointers in a 109–106 loss to the Miami Heat.